Almost Transparent Blue: Reception and legacy

 Murakami submitted the novel to the literary magazine Gunzo's debutant contest, in which it won the first prize.
 It also won the prestigious Akutagawa Prize the same year.
 The title of rock band Luna Sea's song "Blue Transparency -Almost Transparent Blue-" (BLUE TRANSPARENCY 限りなく 透明に 近い ブルー), off their 1991 self-titled debut album, is a reference to the novel.

 Film adaptation

-26-year-old Murakami made his directorial debut with a film adaptation of his novel Almost Transparent Blue, which he also scripted, in 1979 and Toho distributed the film in 1980.
+26-year-old Murakami made his directorial debut with a film adaptation of his novel Almost Transparent Blue, which he also scripted.
+It was released in Japan on March 3, 1979, and was distributed by Toho.
 Hidenori Taga and Kei Ijisato under Kitty Records produced the film, starring Kunihiko Mitamura (Ryu), Mari Nakayama (Lilly), Haruhiko Saitô (Yoshiyama), Keiko Wakasa (Kei), Narumi Tokura (Reiko), Yuri Takase (Moko), Goro Masaki (Kazuo), Togo Igawa (Okinawa) and Akiko Nakamura (Mari).